 On the northern half of the oval, visitors will view a gilded bronze statue of the man credited for ending the Civil War, General William Tecumseh Sherman.
 The monument was fashioned by the American sculptor Augustus Saint-Gaudens and was modeled from a portrait of the general.
 The general is preceded by an allegorical figure representing peace.
 Saint-Gaudens worked eleven years on the sculpture, which was dedicated in 1903.
 It was his last major work.

-At the edge of the northern half of the plaza, bordering Central Park, visitors will find the Lombard Lamp.
-This lamp is modeled after the lamps that grace the Lombard Bridge in Hamburg, Germany, and was a gift of the city of Hamburg in 1979.
+At the edge of the northern half of the plaza, on the border with Central Park, visitors will find the Lombard Lamp.
+This lamp was modeled after the lamps that grace the Lombard Bridge in Hamburg, Germany, and was a gift of the city of Hamburg in 1979.
 Its base includes ornamental cherubs, garlands, and other intricate features.

 On the southern half of the plaza is the Pulitzer Memorial Fountain, a gift of the Pulitzer publishing family.
 At the request of Joseph Pulitzer, the fountain was modeled after those installed at the Place de la Concorde in Paris.

 At the high point of the fountain is a statue of the Roman goddess of fruit trees, gardens, and orchards, Pomona.
 She personifies abundance, a nod to the fact that New York City was growing in leaps and bounds at the time of the fountain’s installation.
+On a balustrade along the fountain are two winged rams, each with a cornucopia, another symbol of abundance.
 The fountain was designed by Karl Bitter and erected in 1916.

 In springtime, the Grand Army Plaza, Manhattan is resplendent with the blooms of the Bradford Callery pear trees that line the plaza.
 Tulips also bloom into the summer months.